-There are a number of risk factors for suicide, including mood or mental health disorders, traumatic brain injuries, post-traumatic stress (PTS), and having a painful and/or chronic illness.
-Important to note, however, that these are just risk factors, and that people struggling with these issues do not always have suicidal thoughts.
+There are several risk factors for suicide, including mental health disorders, traumatic brain injuries, post-traumatic stress disorder (PTSD), and a painful and chronic illness.
+However, it is essential to note that these are just risk factors and that people struggling with these issues do not always have suicidal thoughts.

-While wishing to end one’s life is certainly the primary thought with suicidal ideation, it’s not always apparent to others.
-Some signs that can be identified include:
+The desire to end one’s life is not always apparent to others.
+Some warning signs include: